RealWagmi/anon-integration-guide/projects/bybit/README.md

 ### Futures - Market & limit orders

-- TO DO: Long 1 BTC with USDT
+- Long 1 BTC with USDT
-- TO DO: Long 1 BTC with USDT with isolated margin
+- Long BTC with 100 USDT
+- 100x long BTC with 100 USDT
-- TO DO: 100x long 1 BTC with USDT
+- 100x long BTC with 100 USDT isolated margin
-- TO DO: Long 1 BTC at limit price of 40,000 USDT
+- Long 1 BTC at limit price of 40,000 USDT
 - TO DO: Short BTC with limit price of 150,000 USDT

 By default, the agent assumes you want to trade on perpetual markets.
 To use a delivery market instead, ask for it: